Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Tension Pool

-This procedure is from [The Angry DM’s blog](theangrygm.com/definitive-tension-pool/).
+This procedure is from [The Angry DM’s blog](theangrygm.com/definitive-tension-pool/) and is intended to be used during the investigation, while saves are used more for action and open confrontation.

 Place a container (the Tension Pool) on the table and keep six d6 (Tension Dice) nearby.

 When an investigator does something that takes **time**, like observing patrolling patterns, traveling to another location or picking a lock, they add a Tension Die to the Tension Pool.
 Likewise, they add a Tension Die if they add a **detail** to the fictional world that helps them accomplish their current task.

-If a player does something **reckless**, like breaking open a door, sneaking close to opponents or as a consequence of a botched save, they roll all dice in the Tension Pool and if at least one die shows a 1, the Warden rolls 2d6 to determine a consequence.
-The lower the result, the worse the consequence.
-A consequence can be completely unrelated to the current task, does not have to become immediately apparent and does not necessarily mean that the PC fails at their task.
+If a player does something **reckless**, like breaking open a door, sneaking close to opponents or lying to someone, they roll all dice in the Tension Pool and if at least one die shows a 1, the Warden determines a complication.
+A complication can be completely unrelated to the current task, does not have to become immediately apparent and does not necessarily mean that the PC fails at their task.
+Examples: encounter, change in the environment, evil agenda advances, sign or glimpse of the horror.

 If there are no dice in the Tension Pool, roll 1d6 without adding it to the Tension Pool.
 Some tasks even require the player to both add a Tension Die and then roll all dice in the Tension Pool.

-As soon as you add the sixth Tension Die, roll all dice in the Tension Pool and determine a consequence if necessary.
+As soon as you add the sixth Tension Die, roll all dice in the Tension Pool and determine a complication if necessary.
 Then remove all dice from the Tension Pool.

 [back to index](#index)
 <p></p>